Oswaldo Castro: The magus of math, the Segura of statistics

-Two factors guaranteed Castro's success in making the leap from South to North America: the first was his extensive knowledge and love of mathematics, the second, his dedication and perseverance in acquiring persuasive communication skills and well-spoken English.
+Two factors guaranteed Castro's success in making the leap from South to North America: the first was his knowledge of mathematics, the second, his persuasive communication skills and English.
 An anecdote written by former pupil Cicerón Robles Velásquez will show the first.
 "When a math teacher, who enjoyed a well-deserved reputation, came from Rocafuerte High School in Guayaquil to our Olmedo High School in Portoviejo, I was present at an exchange between the two: Don Oswaldo and him.
 The Guayaquileian showed off a brilliant knowledge of his subject, and when he revealed the solution to a complicated theorem, Don Oswaldo took a piece of chalk and with two numerical strokes produced the same solution taking a different route from that of the great Rocafuerte School teacher.
 I remember the spontaneous pat on the back (abrazo) the Guayaquileian gave the Manabitan as a reward for his mathematical feat."
 Perhaps it was this episode that earned him the moniker "magus of math."
 In it one can glimpse the influence of Castro's old high-school math teacher, Tomás Rouseau.
 This insightful man took special interest in students who showed a true love of learning, teaching them material which was above and beyond the curriculum, and surely Castro was among them.
 It was this dexterity in math and statistics that opened doors for him in his non-teaching career, first in banking and then as Director of Statistics and Census in the Ministry of Economics in Quito in 1944.
 During this tenure, Castro was sent abroad to acquire knowledge of census techniques.
 Ecuador had had no previous census experience and was scheduled to participate in the census of the Western Hemisphere planned for 1950.
 Equipped, then, with a solid knowledge of these fields, it was not long before he was picked not only to teach statistics, as mentioned above, but to lead the University of Michigan's School of Public Health student delegation touring Toledo, Ohio in their field research, and to observe the Herman Hollerith tabulating machines at IBM in Endicott, New York, among other census/statistics related excursions.
 He quickly garnered the title, the Segura of Statistics.
 Yet all this would have been impossible without fluent English, no easy feat for a forty-three-year-old with only a theoretical knowledge of the language.
 After all, he had taught English at Olmedo High School in Portoviejo.
 The following excerpt from a Mississippi newspaper article shows how Castro was able to pull out of this morass: "Instead of nightschool...
 Castro went to the movies, every day.
 He saw musical comedies, gangster pictures, and westerns: he saw the same picture over and over until he could recite whole scenes like a parrot.
 Now, after ten months in the country, he speaks glibly of things being "swell" or "on the beam," with the faintest of south-of-the-border accent."